 - 1. Field evaluation written at the end of each semester by field supervisor with input from both student and faculty field instructor.
 The working copy of the evaluation is due at the time of the field visit.
-(50%) - 2.
-Clarity, organization and promptness of written work including journals, process recordings, learning contracts, as well as your oral presentation (power-point slides or other online documentation) on your agency.
-(20%) - 3.
+(50%) This includes 12 process recordings. - 2.
+Clarity, organization and promptness of written work including journals, learning contract, as well as your oral presentation (power-point slides or other on-line documentation) on your agency.
+(15%) - 3.
 Class participation and attendance both in seminar and in agency.
 This seminar is designed to enhance and deepen use of self within the field experience.
 The format is that of peer group supervision, practice application of competencies and open sharing.
-Because group process relies upon the active participation of each member, attendance and participation is essential and affects your grade.
+Because the group process relies upon the active participation of each member, attendance and participation is essential and affects your grade.

-(15%) - 4.
-Diversity and Difference Competency Assignment (15%) - 5.
+(10%) - 4.
+Diversity and Difference Competency Assignment (25%) - 5.
 In addition, each student will schedule an advisory conference with their faculty field instructor before the field visit. (non-graded but required to be scheduled and completed).